D-Robotics/rdk_doc_en/docs/toolchain_development/beginner.md

    c.
 Output dequantization CPU node: It performs the output dequantization operation from int8 to float32.
 The quantization time consumption is proportional to the output shape.

    d.
-Currently, Horizon supports manually removing the quantization/dequantization nodes of the model and integrating them into the pre- and post-processing code by users to reduce the overhead of redundant data traversal.
+Currently, D-Robotics supports manually removing the quantization/dequantization nodes of the model and integrating them into the pre- and post-processing code by users to reduce the overhead of redundant data traversal.
 Taking the EfficientDet model as an example, by removing the dequantization node and integrating it into the post-processing, the inference performance has increased from 66 FPS to 100 FPS.

    e.
-Currently, the post-processing of Horizon example models has not been specifically optimized for performance.
+Currently, the post-processing of D-Robotics example models has not been specifically optimized for performance.
 You can use optimization methods such as approximate efficient implementation according to your actual requirements for code-level acceleration.

 3. In practical applications, BPU and CPU can run concurrently to improve overall inference speed.